m1del/Jiating/frontend/src/assets/README.md

-Directory intended for images, svgs, global css, any type of asset importig tha tisn't actual javascript code.
+Directory intended for images, svgs, global css, any type of asset importig that isn't actual javascript code.